fbpx

 Focus on Stress & Rhythm in The American Accent

-American English has a special rhythm.
-Some words get more stress than others.
-If you stress the wrong part you’ll sound like a robot.
+American English has an unique talk.
+Some words receive more stress than others.
+If you stress the wrong part, you’ll sound like a robot.

 Try this: Say “I WANT a cup of COFFEE.”
 Notice how some words are stronger?
 That’s rhythm.